oodsway/logsum/README.md

 # logsum

-**logsum is an Interactive, Command-Line Interface Pilot's Logbook Summary Tool for Linux-GNU and DarwinBSD (MacOS) Operating Systems.**
+**logsum is an Interactive, Command-Line Interface Pilot's Logbook Summary Tool for Linux, DarwinBSD (macOS) and FreeBSD Operating Systems.**

 **logsum** is a BASH shell script that parses a pilot's logbook.csv file to determine and display flight experience including overall and recent experience, experience